Azure/bicep-registry-modules/CONTRIBUTING.md

 output id string = resource.id
 ```

-We try to maintain the consistencies demostrated above.
+We try to maintain the consistencies demonstrated above.

 Each template should include the following 3 parameters: `location`, `prefix` and `name`; and following 2 outputs: `name` and `id`.